xiix0/scam/README.md

-You look like a million dollars.
-All green and wrinkled.
+You will be run over by a beer truck.